Canning Town: Politics and local government

 The area falls within the West Ham and Beckton constituency.
 The local Member of Parliament is James Asser from Labour.
 Canning Town North and Canning Town South wards are in the London Borough of Newham.

 In May 2002, Canning Town South was the only ward in the Borough to return a non-Labour councillor.
 In 2006, residents elected three Christian Peoples Alliance candidates, one of whom was Alan Craig.
 In 2010, Labour gained all three seats and have held them with significant majorities since.

 Culture

 Thames Ironworks F.C., the works team of the nearby Ironworks, went on to become West Ham United F.C. after turning professional.

-The Bridge House, a public house named for the 1887 Iron Bridge, was at 23 Barking Road - now demolished.
-The venue operated during the 1970s and 1980s and was host to The Police, Depeche Mode, Jeff Beck, Billy Bragg, Alexis Korner, Modern Romance, Sham 69, Lindisfarne, The Cockney Rejects, Iron Maiden, Remus Down Boulevard and many other notable acts.
-A venue bearing the name The Bridge House 2 was opened in Bidder Street in more recent years.
+The Bridge House, a public house named for the 1887 Iron Bridge, was located at 23 Barking Road.
+During the 1970s and 1980s the Bridge House was a famous live-music venue and ahosted The Police, Depeche Mode, Jeff Beck, Billy Bragg, Alexis Korner, Modern Romance, Sham 69, Lindisfarne, The Cockney Rejects, Iron Maiden, Remus Down Boulevard and many other notable acts.
+It was demolished in 2002.
+A venue bearing the name The Bridge House 2 was opened in Bidder Street in January 2008.